filipeamoreira/random-sentence-translator/README.md

 Google Chrome Extension
 =======================

-Google chrome extensio that translates random sentences from a page into selected language.
+Google chrome extension that translates random sentences from a page into selected language.

 TODO
 ====